 - Put content behind a paywall.
-Have some free content to attract readers, but put your most valuable content behind a paywall such as webinars, videos, classes, or even a special forum.
+Have some free high quality content to attract readers, but put your most valuable content behind a paywall such as webinars, videos, classes, or even a special forum.
 If people want to read more and learn from you, they can pay a small fee.
 This is also a great way to collect users’ email addresses for future remarketing.

 - Offer consulting services.
 Consulting can bring in income while you wait for your other revenue streams to turn a profit.
 If you’re an expert in something, there will be people who are interested in hiring you as a consultant.